Baltimore State’s Attorney Marilyn Mosby renews push to dismiss perjury charges against her

 “I ask that you verify that I have not taken on a single client for these companies, nor have I taken in any money,” Mosby wrote in a July 2020 letter to Cumming.
 “Any insinuation to the contrary is false, misleading, and unethical.”

-Should Griggsby deny Mosby’s request to file a new motion for dismissal, her lawyers would be happy with another key piece of the case against her: the government’s instructions to the grand jury.
+Should Griggsby deny Mosby’s request to file a new motion for dismissal, her lawyers said they like to receive another key piece of the case against her: the government’s instructions to the grand jury.
 The instructions would show exactly what hardship prosecutors suggested Mosby claimed, and would help them better prepare a defense, according to the filings.

 Previously, Bolden and company had labeled Assistant U.S. Attorney and lead prosecutor Leo Wise a racist, and said U.S. Attorney Erek Barron was prosecuting Mosby for political reasons.